-During the spring months, we regularly find ourselves faced with driving on wet, slippery roads.
+During the spring and summer months, we regularly find ourselves faced with driving on wet, slippery roads.
 While most of us use caution when driving on wet roads, many drivers treat it like regular driving conditions.
-According to the National Traffic Safety Administration (NHTSA), every year, nearly one million vehicle accidents occur on wet road conditions.
+According to the National Traffic Safety Administration (NHTSA), more than 550,000 accidents, on average, occur on wet road conditions every year.
 While it is impossible to completely eliminate the risk of driving on wet roads, it is possible to reduce the factors that lead to such accidents.
 Here are some of the best safety tips available to reduce those risks.

 - Slow down: It is better to drive slow and safe than fast and reckless.
-As you decrease your speed, your tires tread that contacts the road service increases.
-If at all possible, avoid trying to pass other vehicles as this could cause a reaction or over reaction.
+As you decrease your speed, your tire tread improves.
+If possible, avoid trying to pass other vehicles.

-- Maintain a safe distance: You should not stay too close to the vehicle in front of you when the roads are wet.
+- Maintain a safe distance: Keep more than two vehicle lengths between you and the vehicle in front of you.
 It takes about three times longer to brake on wet roads than it does on dry roads.
-Keep more than two vehicle lengths between you and the vehicle in front of you.

 - Know how to recover from a skid: If your vehicle does skid, remember not to slam on the brakes.
 If you have an anti-lock braking system (ABS), do not pump the brakes.
 Instead, apply firm, steady pressure to the brakes and steer the vehicle in the direction of the skid.